top of page

 Let’s do a quick recap in case it’s fuzzy:

-My sister painted the bookshelves.
-(Active)
+My sister painted the bookshelves. (active)

 In clear technical writing, we generally want to use the active voice.
-This means that we structure the sentence so the subject (my sister) is doing or did the action (painted).
+This means that we structure the sentence so that the subject (my sister) is doing or did the action (painted).

-The bookshelves were painted by my sister.
-(Passive)
+The bookshelves were painted by my sister. (passive)

 The passive voice is a structure that shifts the object of the sentence to the front of the sentence — and the emphasis (in this case, the bookshelves).